 The Vansuny is a budget friendly USB flash drive I’ve been testing and using lately.
 And so far, it seems to be working very well.
 It provides read and write speeds up to 350 Mb/s.
 This drive features a USB type C connector on one end, with a USB 3.1 connector on the other.
 If you are looking for a USB 3.1 – type C compatible SSD flash drive that is fast, yet inexpensive (less than half the cost of an equivalent size SanDisk).
 This is my current recommendation for those who might be on a tight budget.

 Following are the benchmark test results for the Vansuny 128GB flash drive.
 Again, testing was performed on the same Laptop connected through the Anker 4 port Hub.
 Yes it is slower than the Sandisk.
 However, because it is also a Solid State flash drive, it still performs much better than most found in local department stores.

 Multiport USB Hubs

-These are just a few SSD flash drives and Multi-Port Hubs I’ve used here for development and testing.
+These are just a few of the fastest SSD flash drives and Multi-Port Hubs I’ve used here for development and testing.
 The SanDisk Extreme Pro Series USB Drives are always my go to first choice.
 These memory sticks are phenomenally fast for a thumb drive.
 They also provide plenty of storage space for Linux distributions, Windows to Go, Windows Installers + anything else one might want to store on them.
-Though SSD – Solid State USB Flash Drives may not be cheap, they do tend to last longer.
+Though Solid State USB Flash Drives may not be cheap, they do tend to last longer.
 As that old saying goes, you typically get what you pay for.